 - Some of you want to be more actively involved in day-to-day business than others.

-- Some of you want to be personally liable for some debts and taxes from the business, and others don’t.
+- Some of you want to be personally liable for some business debts and taxes, while others don’t.

-Each partner must be very clear on what levels of activity they want to be involved in and what levels of liability are fair for each of those activities.
+Each partner must be evident of what activity levels they want to be involved in and what levels of liability are fair for each activity.

 What to Include in a Limited Partnership Agreement